galexwade/html-css-mini-projects/README.md

-# Mini frontend projects build from scratch with HTML and CSS.
+# Mini frontend projects build from scratch with HTML and CSS